vasilevich/teedy-api/README.md

     });
 ```

+## Credits

+[Sismics company](https://github.com/sismics) - for providing such an amazing software as open source.

+[Okoyl](https://github.com/Okoyl) - Helped me along the way to plan, find relevant sources and tools to make this module
+possible.

 ## License

-The license chosen for this project can be found inside package.json: MIT
+The license chosen for this project can be found inside package.json: MIT I do not own any names or trademarks in this
+project. they belong to their respective companies.

+## Note to Sismics company

+you may have this module-name(teedy-api) or ownership of the module/repo at any time.
+contact my email or open an [issue](https://github.com/vasilevich/teedy-api/issues) from your official account.
+I did not intend to infringe any trademarks.

-Hopefully this module will save you a little of time, have fun and best of luck!
+Hopefully this module will save you some time, have fun and best of luck!